-As Officials Assess Damage, Macron Aims For 5-Year Renovation Of Notre Dame
+Paris Holds Vigil To Mourn Notre Dame Fire Damage, Macron Vows Swift Reconstruction

 Today we unite in prayer with the people of France, as we wait for the sorrow inflicted by the serious damage to be transformed into hope with reconstruction.
 Holy Mary, Our Lady, pray for us. #NotreDame— Pope Francis (@Pontifex) April 16, 2019

-In an address to the nation Tuesday, President Emmanuel Macron said Notre Dame will be rebuilt "more beautiful than ever" and he wants to see it done within five years.
+In an address to the nation on Tuesday, President Emmanuel Macron said that Notre Dame will be rebuilt "more beautiful than ever" and that he wants to see it done within five years.
 "We can do it and we will come together," he said.

 Nouveau point de situation avec le ministre de la Culture, @franckriester : le feu est éteint, la structure tient bon malgré des signes de fragilité qui nécessitent encore des travaux de sécurisation qui dureront 48h. #notredameparis pic.twitter.com/b1u4a3otmB— Laurent Nunez (@NunezLaurent) April 16, 2019

-Junior Interior Minister Laurent Nuñez said while immediate work is needed to secure the building, "the structure is holding up well, despite signs of fragility, necessitating security work."
+Junior Interior Minister Laurent Nuñez said that while immediate work is needed to secure the building, "the structure is holding up well, despite signs of fragility, necessitating security work."

-Construction first began on the Catholic cathedral in the year 1160.
+Construction first began on the Catholic cathedral in 1163.
 For 850 years, the house of God was a fixture of the Paris skyline and so it also became a house of man, "part of our French destiny," as Macron tweeted Monday.

-Notre Dame's destiny was in question through the night as four hundred firefighters worked to put out the blaze.
+Notre Dame's destiny was in question through the night as hundreds of firefighters worked to put out the blaze.
 They managed to contain the flames early Tuesday morning local time.

-By mid-morning the fire was fully extinguished and an investigation into the cause began in earnest.
+By midmorning, the fire was fully extinguished, and an investigation into the cause began in earnest.

-Paris public prosecutor Rémy Heitz told reporters the fire was discovered in the attic's framework and is believed to be accidental.
+Paris public prosecutor Rémy Heitz told reporters that the fire was discovered in the attic's framework and is believed to have been accidental.
 Investigators in the early stages of a probe, he said, have detected no signs of arson.
 But Heitz cautioned the investigation will be "long" and "complex" as dozens of investigators work to uncover what happened.
-Part of their job is interviewing workers who were engaged in a multi-million dollar restoration project of the cathedral before the fire broke out around 6 p.m. local time Monday.
+Part of their job is interviewing workers who were engaged in a multi-million-dollar restoration project of the cathedral before the fire broke out around 6 p.m. local time Monday.

 Nobody was killed.
-Officials said two police officers and one firefighter were lightly injured.
+Officials said two police officers and one firefighter were slightly injured.

-But the toll taken on the priceless works of art within the cathedral, including paintings, tapestries, statuary and famed stained glass windows, could be worse.
+But the toll taken on the priceless works of art within the cathedral, including paintings, tapestries, statuary and famed stained-glass windows, could be worse.

-A damage assessment is underway with national, local and Church authorities working together, UNESCO said in a statement.
+A damage assessment is underway with national, local and church authorities working together, UNESCO said in a statement.
 Notre Dame was designated a UNESCO World Heritage Site in 1991.

 Le père Fournier, aumônier des @PompiersParis, est allé avec des pompiers dans la cathédrale #NotreDame pour sauver la couronne d’épines et le Saint-Sacrement... pic.twitter.com/4IoLVdoJZW— Etienne Loraillère ن (@Eloraillere) April 15, 2019

-France's Minister of Culture Franck Riester said some of the most significant treasures had been saved, including a crown of thorns Jesus is thought to have worn during crucifixion.
+French Minister of Culture Franck Riester said some of the most significant treasures had been saved, including a crown of thorns that Jesus is thought to have worn during crucifixion.

 Le Clou de la Passion, la tunique de Saint-Louis, le fragment du Bois de La Croix, la Sainte Couronne, la Discipline de Saint-Louis ainsi que d’autres pièces du trésor de #Notre_Dame_de_Paris ont quitté l’Hôtel de Ville de #Paris pour rejoindre le @MuseeLouvre. pic.twitter.com/N6Dcfukihm— Franck Riester (@franckriester) April 16, 2019

-Smoke-damaged paintings were being shipped to the Louvre museum for restoration.
+Smoke-damaged paintings were being shipped to the Louvre Museum for restoration.
 Riester said the full resources of the French state were being mobilized in the rehabilitation effort.

 In a remarkable boon, workers had already removed 16 religious statues attached to the spire as part of the cathedral's restoration, the first time in a century the statues had come down, reports The Associated Press.